-Format: exec://<fullPathToStartScript> Default: -- Description: If you use the native accounting manager interface, Moab runs this script on a chargeable job or reservation to determine whether it should start.
+STARTURL Format: exec:// <fullpathtostartscript></fullpathtostartscript> Default: Description: If you use the native accounting manager interface, Moab runs this script on a chargeable job or reservation to determine whether it should start.
 For jobs, the STARTFAILUREACTION attribute specifies the action that Moab should take if the authorization fails (such as for insufficient funds).

+STARTURL

+AMCFG[mam] STARTURL=exec://\$TOOLSDIR/mam/usage.start.mam.pl

-Example: AMCFG[mam] STARTURL=exec://\$TOOLSDIR/mam/usage.start.mam.pl Moab calls the usage.start.mam.pl script for authorization before starting a job or reservation.
+Moab calls the usage.start.mam.pl script for authorization before starting a job or reservation.